OpenDataServices/os4d/docs/development/stages.md

 The alpha release of a standard provides the first view of how data shared using the standard might look.
 It will usually involve a draft schema, but the schema may not have all fields implemented, or may only have limited definitions of data.

 The alpha should be used as the target to test real-world data against.
-If real-world data cannot be easily represented using the alpha, or if data modelled according to it's structures is hard to analyse, this may indicate the need for structural changes.
+If real-world data cannot be easily represented using the alpha, or if data modelled according to its structures is hard to analyse, this may indicate the need for structural changes.

 An alpha might be presented through a document, or through an initial documentation website.